 Since the Initiatives inception, the group has had several successes including:

-- Provide educational talks at community events and for school aged children regarding water quality and the benefits of outdoor recreation.
+- Provide education and outreach at community events and for school aged children regarding water quality, safe water recreation, and the benefits of outdoor recreation.

 - And much more to come so keep your eyes and ears open…